JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/Psychic_Or_Spiritual.md

 The book supplies a wealth of information on our Father and ourselves as His children.
 We appreciate that many of the emotions we have felt in the past are natural, that we have a very basic material mind which can make communication by our Adjuster difficult.
 We also understand how our minds, conscious, subconscious are full of a lot of erroneous guff but know that in handing over all matters of mind to our Thought Adjuster, it will work to clear away all of this so that our ideals can be truly spiritualized.

 And we are further advised that “Religious living is devoted living, and devoted living is creative living, original and spontaneous.
 New religious insights arise out of conflicts which initiate the choosing of new and better reaction habits in the place of older and inferior reaction patterns.
-New meanings only emerge amid conflict; and conflict persists only in the face of refusal to espouse the higher values connoted in superior meanings.”" ([UB 100:4.1](/en/The_Urantia_Book/100#p4_1))
+New meanings only emerge amid conflict; and conflict persists only in the face of refusal to espouse the higher values connoted in superior meanings.”" (<a id="a46_449"></a>[UB 100:4.1](/en/The_Urantia_Book/100#p4_1))

 > “Religious perplexities are inevitable; there can be no growth without psychic conflict and spiritual agitation.
 The organization of a philosophic standard of living entails considerable commotion in the philosophic realms of the mind.
 Loyalties are not exercised on behalf of the great, the good, the true and the noble without a struggle.
 Effort is attendant upon clarification of spiritual vision and enhancement of cosmic insight.
 And the human intellect protests against being weaned from subsisting upon the nonspiritual energies of temporal existence.
 The slothful animal mind rebels at the effort required to wrestle with cosmic problem solving.”
 >
-> “But the great problem of religious living consists in the task of unifying the soul powers of the personality by the dominance of love.” ([UB 100:4.2-3](/en/The_Urantia_Book/100#p4_2))
+> “But the great problem of religious living consists in the task of unifying the soul powers of the personality by the dominance of love.” (<a id="a50_141"></a>[UB 100:4.2-3](/en/The_Urantia_Book/100#p4_2))

 > “Man cannot cause growth, but he can supply favourable conditions.
 Growth is always unconscious, be it physical, intellectual, or spiritual.
-Love thus grows; it cannot be created, manufactured or purchased; it must grow.”" ([UB 100:3.7](/en/The_Urantia_Book/100#p3_7))
+Love thus grows; it cannot be created, manufactured or purchased; it must grow.”" (<a id="a52_226"></a>[UB 100:3.7](/en/The_Urantia_Book/100#p3_7))

 Don't they write and express themselves so beautifully!
 I sit down and try to put something to paper, it takes me ten foolscap pages, and I open the blue book and there is one sentence that says the lot.